vertica/VerticaPy/README.md

 ```
 select summarize_numcol(age,body,fare,parch,pclass,sibsp,survived) over ()
 from
-  (select *
-   from
   (select age as age,
           boat as boat,
           body as body,
           cabin as cabin,
           embarked as embarked,
           fare as fare,
           homedest as homedest,
           name as name,
           parch as parch,
           pclass as pclass,
           sex as sex,
           sibsp as sibsp,
           survived as survived,
           ticket as ticket
-      from titanic
+      from titanic) new_table
-      offset 0) t1) new_table
 ```

 Everything is generated using a really simple method.